Asimov's Science Fiction: Publication history

 Davis moved all four of his fiction magazines to a four-weekly schedule in 1981, meaning there were thirteen issues per year.
 The change took effect at Asimov's with the January issue, which was dated January 19, 1981.
+This led to newsstand vendors removing the magazine more quickly, since the date implied that it was a weekly magazine.
+The cover date was changed back to the current month starting with the April 1982 issue, but the new schedule remained in place, with "Mid-December" issues for more than a decade thereafter.

-Later that year Davis launched two more fiction magazines: Crime Digest and Science Fiction Digest; these carried book excerpts and publishing news.
-Scithers had been announced as the editor, but when it was launched Shawna McCarthy was given the editorial role, perhaps because Scithers was based in Philadelphia, with a local team of first readers to help read the incoming manuscripts, and Davis wanted an editor who was in the New York office five days a week.
+Davis launched two more magazines in 1981: Crime Digest and Science Fiction Digest; these carried book excerpts and publishing news.
+Scithers had been announced as the editor of Science Fiction Digest, but when it was launched Shawna McCarthy was given the editorial role.
+This may have been because Scithers was based in Philadelphia, with a local team of first readers to help read the incoming manuscripts, and Davis wanted an editor who was in the New York office five days a week.
 According to Asimov, Scithers and Davis never got along very well.
-Scithers' refusal to move to New York made matters worse, and there were other sources of tension: Davis appointed Carol Gross as executive director in charge of marketing and production, and Gross instigated a redesign of the magazine and took control of the art department away from Scithers.
+Scithers's refusal to move to New York made matters worse, and there were other sources of tension: Davis appointed Carol Gross as executive director in charge of marketing and production, and Gross instigated a redesign of the magazine and took control of the art department away from Scithers.
 In December 1981, Scithers was fired.

-Scithers' replacement was Kathleen Moloney, who was hired away from Bantam where she had been a book editor.
-Moloney had no experience with magazine editing, and relied on McCarthy for much of the editorial work.
+Scithers's replacement was Kathleen Moloney, who was hired away from Bantam where she had been a book editor.
 At first Moloney edited the stories heavily without consulting the authors until the galley proofs were printed, against McCarthy's advice.
-After pushback from the authors Moloney turned over manuscript editing to McCarthy.
+After pushback from the authors, Moloney turned over manuscript editing to McCarthy.
 Moloney was hired away by Times Books later that year, and replaced by McCarthy, who was told that Asimov had insisted that she become the next editor if the magazine wanted to keep his name.
 Her first issue was dated January 1983.
 She was succeeded in May 1985 by Gardner Dozois, though he was not credited on the masthead until January 1986.